imsora/simpledomainmodel/README.md

 Next, flesh out the `haveChild` method, which takes a Person parameter to add to the family.
 However, US law also frowns on minors having children, so let's make sure that at least one Person of the two spouses is over the age of 21.
+If the Family cannot have a child, then this method should return `false`; this method should return `true` only if the child can be successfully added to the Family.

 Finally, the `householdIncome` method will calculate the complete income for the Family.